- Verilog Basics

 verilogcase (expression) value1: begin // Statements executed if expression matches value1 end value2: begin // Statements executed if expression matches value2 end default: begin // Statements executed if expression matches none of the above values end endcase

-and casex
+casez and casex Statements

-statement that handle don’t-care conditions (z
+Variants of the case statement that handle don’t-care conditions (z for high-impedance and x for unknown states).

 verilogcasez (expression) pattern1: begin // Statements executed if expression matches pattern1 end pattern2: begin // Statements executed if expression matches pattern2 end default: begin // Statements executed if expression matches none of the above patterns end endcase